ioccc-src/winner/1991/davidguy/README.md

 different architectures).
 It buffers communication to the X server for efficiency.

-NOTE: The original source in davidguy.c used only an IP address argument (assumed :0.0) and assumed the color of black and white.
+**NOTE**: The original source in davidguy.c used only an IP address argument (assumed :0.0) and assumed the color of black and white.